-- forecasted mains populations up to 31st March 2023 - forecasted annual average system pressure in each network - forecasted Mono ethylene glycol (MEG) joint treatment chemical in the gas we are the network
+- forecasted mains populations up to 31st March 2024 - forecasted annual average system pressure in each network - forecasted Mono ethylene glycol (MEG) joint treatment chemical in the gas

 Leakage is calculated by multiplying the annual average mains pressure in each network by the leakage factors derived from the 2002/03 national leakage test programme and the relative lengths of mains / number of services in each network.
-Where applicable (i.e. castiron mains only) the pipe leakage factors are adjusted to account for MEG concentration and coverage.
+Where applicable (i.e. cast-iron mains only) the pipe leakage factors are adjusted to account for MEG concentration and coverage.